 I’m Tyler Marie, creative-ish techie.
-I’ve been running this project and keeping it going since 2003 because I care about how much it means to all of you who have reached out to me over the years.
+I’ve been running this project and still keep it going currently because I care about how much it means to all of you who have reached out to me over the years.
 For my occasional writing on music, TV, media, tech, politics, and culture, head over to my website.
 For daily links and updates, follow me on Twitter @tylermarie.

 We can’t be everything to everyone.
 In this section, we outline a few things that we don’t do here and point you to where you can go for those things.

 Wait, where are the clips from the show?

 It’d be a dream to upload the full episodes of 120 Minutes and host them here, but unfortunately, it’d also be a death wish for this independent project of ours.
 Aside from the 2003 series finale video, we don’t host any clips from the show here at the archive.
 For live performances, artist interviews, in-studio segments, and full episodes, your best bet is to search YouTube for 120 Minutes.
 There’s a treasure trove on there at any given time, but the clips tend to come and go as people change accounts and YouTube answers copyright claims.
 For occasional curated clips from the show, visit our friends at Slicing Up Eyeballs.

 Why are some of the video links incorrect?